fehmicansaglam/fehmicansaglam.github.com/_posts/2011-10-16-8-Movies-For-Your-Consideration.md

 title: "8 Movies For Your Consideration"
 ---

-Here's just a list of movies, I think, are worth watching.
+Here's a list of movies, I think, are worth watching.
 These aren't necessarily my favorite movies, but I tried to stay away from anything too mainstream.

 ### Ink
 I've talked-up Ink a lot in the past.
 It's a low budget ($250K) science fiction/fantasy movie.
 Of all the movies on the list, this probably has the most amateur acting, but they still do a great job.
 The appeal with the movie is both the simple yet effective special effects, and the solid story. <http://en.wikipedia.org/wiki/Ink_(film)>